saschagottfried/fds-pyrosim-examples/README.md

 ```

 ## Run model with FDS 6.3.1
 FDS 6.3.1 is a bit less verbose but shows useful information about MPI version in use.
+All you have to do is provide FDS 6.3.1 to `bin` folder.

 ```
-$ /shared/openmpi_64/bin/mpiexec -np 4 ~/Downloads/fds-smv/6.3.1/bin/fds atrium_with_fans.fds
+$ dist/openmpi_64/bin/mpiexec -np 4 bin/fds atrium_with_fans.fds
  Mesh      1 is assigned to MPI Process      0
  Mesh      2 is assigned to MPI Process      1
  Mesh      3 is assigned to MPI Process      2